aruizrab/sodd-unity-framework/Documentation~/Installation.md

 > [!IMPORTANT]
 > The SODD Framework requires
-> Unity's [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/index.html) package.
+> Unity's [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest) package and [TextMeshPro](https://docs.unity3d.com/Packages/com.unity.textmeshpro@latest) package.
 If it is
 > not already installed in your project, Unity will prompt you to install it as a dependency when adding the SODD
 > Framework.